What Is Vacuum Concrete?

 It is small yet powerful.
 Normally, it is hosts electric motor of 5-10 horsepower.

 A filtering pad constitutes a backing piece and a rubber seal.
-The seal has wrapped all-round the periphery.
+The seal has wrapped all-round the periphery around.
 Over this backing piece, an expanded metal sheet is placed, which a sheet of wire gauge covers.

 It consists of a large single PVC sheet.
 Nylon/muslin cloth is laid beneath to work as a fine filter.
 The top surface of mat houses a junction box and hose.